patricks-js/payment-api/README.md

 - Login with email & password
 - Login with third-part service
 - Notification service with email
-- User's password must be encrypted
+- Customer's password must be encrypted
 - Only refresh tokens must be stored in the database
 - Request must have an access token